TheMannu/Devops-Tools-Installation-Configurations/IAM.md

 ## Password Policies

 Brut Force Attach - A brute force attack is a hacking method that uses trial and error to crack passwords, login credentials, and encryption keys.

+To keep Our account safe from these types of attacks We can Configure or Customize IAM Account Pasword Policies from